bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Merkaba-Pyramid/Doc & info Merkaba-Pyramid.md

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Installed Versions\1.4.1 Spout OUT\Nodes\08 3D Shapes\Merkaba-Pyramid`
 Also note your username (Windows account _YourUserName_).

 For the example, I'm was using version "1.4.1 Spout OUT" but for newer versions like 1.5.0 you can easy update the projectfile (LMB for the dropdownmenue to do so) but maybe you nead to have instaled V-1.4.1 to see the project file in the luncher.
+But it's a extendet Version for 1.5.0 also made after, and for this version are 2 Demo-Videos on my YT-channel.

-The example project file (.coollab) should be placed in your Projects directory:
+The example project file's (.coollab) should be placed in your Projects directory (in the Launcher):

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Projects`